Most DMV residents take this area for granted.

 They rarely visit the museums, forget to take the tours, or never bother to leave their neighborhoods.

-It’s not until you get relocated, retire and move away, or downsize outside of the beltway that you remember that the DMV has so much to offer.
+It’s not until you get relocated, retire and move away, or downsize outside of the beltway that you remember that the Washington DC Metro area has so much to offer.

-I’m not going to make that mistake.
+The Walker family isn’t going to make that mistake and we plan to bring a few folks with us.
 We’re going to take full advantage of living near the nation’s capital by visiting as many attractions as we can.

 Hopefully, my journey will inspire you to start your journey of touring the DMV like a tourist.

 3. National Museum of African American History and Culture